DavidBarts/sccc/README.rst

 Typing ``sccc -h`` will print a help message listing the available options.
 If no files are specified, standard input will be processed.

+Exit status will be 0 if all files were successfully checked and passed, 1 if any files were found to contain troublesome characters or invalid byte sequences, 2 on command-line syntax errors or files that could not be read, and 3 if both unreadable files and troublesome byte sequences or invalid characters were encountered.